Artificial Intelligence is anything where the machine shows human-style thoughts and reasoning.

 Another crucial benefit of using AI hardware is that it offers data privacy and security.
 It allows owners to have complete control over their information by preventing personal data to run over the Internet for processing in the Cloud.

-Qualcomm has been a leading name in offering AI based chips to the smartphone devices to provide the best insights into the future.
+Qualcomm has been a leading name in offering AI-based chips to smartphone devices to provide the best insights into the future.
 The Qualcomm Neural Processing SDK is engineered to allow developers to run one or more neural network models trained in Caffe/Caffe2, ONNX, or TensorFlow on Snapdragon mobile platforms.

 The Qualcomm Snapdragon 854 mobile platform takes AI-powered smartphones to a whole different level.
 The Qualcomm AI Engine makes on-device AI experiences in various spaces such as extended battery life, camera, audio, security, and gaming.